Description

 1 man, 1 woman

-This beautifully crafted piece offers a profound exploration of love, loss, and redemption, making it a truly rewarding experience for seasoned actors to bring to life.
+A poetic, beautifully crafted piece, a dance of words and emotions, and a truly rewarding experience for seasoned actors to bring to life.

 About the Play: